 Kinesiological and functional neurology interpretations look at scoliosis in a different light.

 It has been my training and belief that nothing happens at random in the human body.
 It is human nature to survive.
 Thus, our nervous system will always take what action it believes necessary to maximize survivability.
 It is with this interpretation that one must first take the position that scoliosis must be a compensatory state allowing for improved survivability.

 To investigate this theory, let’s look at the muscular activity and spinal distortion seen in scoliosis as a functional survival compensation relating to the centering/balancing system of our nervous system.

-This posture is necessary to maintain balance and should not be misinterpreted as “illness or disease”!
+The scoliosis posture is necessary to maintain balance and should not be misinterpreted as “illness or disease”!
 This is the best your body can do right now but it can do better!

-In the late 1970’s, Mitch's mentor, a Brooklyn chiropractor named Dr. Carl Ferreri D.C., Ph.C., attempted to solve this mystery and uncovered a vital link in the understanding of scoliosis.
+Now let’s take this theory one step further.
+If the nervous system controls all muscular action, then somewhere there must be a neural processing deficit, a software glitch, responsible for scoliosis.
+In the late 1970’s, Dr. Corwin’s mentor, a Brooklyn chiropractor named Dr. Carl Ferreri D.C., Ph.C., attempted to solve this mystery and uncovered a vital link in the understanding of scoliosis.
 He discovered several commonalities relating to the scoliotic adolescent: